Birches Assisted Living and Memory Care Needs Assessment

 - Exhibits occasional confusion and some difficulty remembering details.

 - Needs some prompting to recall details.

 - Requires regular prompting due to disorientation and confusion.

 - Displays severe cognitive deficits and a history of poor judgment, creating potentially unsafe situations.

 Selecting the right home for your senior family member begins with a proper resident assessment.
-We encourage family members to attend the resident evaluation to better understand how our community determine the required level of care.
+We encourage family members to attend the resident evaluation to better understand how our community determine the required care.
 We believe this knowledge will assist in future care decisions as the resident's abilities and needs change.

 It is a standard practice of Birches Assisted Living and Memory Care staff to periodically conduct ongoing evaluations of our residents.
 These periodic evaluations ensure their abilities and care needs are reflected in our staff's planning.

 The frequency of ongoing evaluations depends on state-mandated care plan assessments and whether a resident's capabilities are declining.
 While state regulations vary, at a minimum, a reassessment should be conducted annually, even if a resident does not show any decline.